cmahnke/ric-unknownartist/content/post/two-prints-from-one-plate-fritz-neumann/index.md

 source: http://www.cofart.be/wp-content/uploads/2015/12/Hermann-Fritz-Neumann-Germany-Elmshorn-1858-Dresden-1920-Ali-Baba-Wirehaired-Fox-Terrier.jpg
 ---

-**Short description** : Two prints from one plate, another fox terrier.
+**Short description:** Two prints from one plate, another fox terrier.

-**Notes** : The first is taken from the [Linosaurus Blog](http://gerrie-thefriendlyghost.blogspot.com/2016/04/margarete-donath-quest-for-forgotten_15.html).
+**Notes:** The first is taken from the [Linosaurus Blog](http://gerrie-thefriendlyghost.blogspot.com/2016/04/margarete-donath-quest-for-forgotten_15.html).
 Note the mark under the signature, Holsten Gate variant.
 The second is taken from [Cofart.be](http://www.cofart.be/wp-content/uploads/2015/12/Hermann-Fritz-Neumann-Germany-Elmshorn-1858-Dresden-1920-Ali-Baba-Wirehaired-Fox-Terrier.jpg).
 The colourisation above the eye is different.
 Note that the signature is different and it has a title (”Ali Baba”), no stamp mark visible.